tomislavjovanovski/qa-automation-framework/README.md

 REGION=eu
 ```

+Region switching is handled through configuration and shared factories rather than test logic.
 Adding a new region only requires new configuration values.
 Test code remains unchanged.

 ## Running